-Tennis ace Cameron Norrie made headlines at Wimbledon this summer for more than reaching the Grand Slam’s semi-finals.
+Tennis ace Cameron Norrie made headlines at Wimbledon last summer for more than reaching the Grand Slam’s semi-finals.
 Papped cycling to the tournament, racket slung on his back, he told the press matter-of-factly he does not own a car and bikes to practice almost every day.

 In many ways, Norrie is bang on trend.
 During the pandemic, the government hailed a British “active travel Renaissance” as quiet roads and public transport qualms boosted cycling rates by 46%.
 But he is still in a tiny minority of Britons who commute by bike.